 This ID has to be sent in the &idclient= parameter of the AT Internet hit.
 If this parameter is present in the hit that is sent to AT Internet, it will have the priority over the value of the 3rd-party cookie idrxvr.

-On web applications, we use an ID based on the phone and the application.
+We use an ID based on the phone and the application.

 This ID is stored on the phone and can be seen in the &idclient= parameter of the AT Internet hits that are generated by the mobile app.

 It is unique to each phone-app couple.